shlokj2006/shlokj2006/README.md

 - 👋 Hi, I’m @shlokj2006
 - 👀 I’m interested in Ai , machine learning and robotics
 - 🌱 I’m currently Cse student
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web devlopment projects .
-- 📫 How to reach me on insta - shlok_j2006 or linkdin
+- 📫 How to reach me on insta - shlok_j2006 or linkdin www.linkedin.com/in/shlok-jaiswal-a0b151309
 - 😄 Pronouns: He/him

 <!---